People With Intellectual Disabilities At Risk

 Tabled in Parliament Date:

-In 2001, the Vincent review, which looked into the operation of disability services, drew attention to serious issues in how people in care were restrained without their consent.
+In 2001, the Vincent review looked into the operation of disability services.
+The review found that there were serious issues in how people in care were restrained without their consent.
 The report asked for a transparent and accountable system that protected the rights and safety of people with disabilities and their carers.

-Subsequently, the Commission was asked in December 2001 to review the provisions for the compulsory care of persons with an intellectual disability who are at risk to themselves.
-Following the publication of a discussion paper in May 2002, the Commission received 29 submissions and consulted widely with individuals and organisations.
-It also drew on an expert advisory committee.
+The VLRC was asked in December 2001 to review the ways that people with an intellectual disability who are at risk to themselves are treated in compulsory care.
+The Commission published a discussion paper in May 2002, and received 29 submissions and consulted widely with individuals and organisations.
+It also consulted an expert advisory committee.

 The final report, tabled on 20 November 2003, included 141 recommendations.
 In particular, it recommended: